intuition-dev/intuDesignWork/README.md

 - Else in assets if needed 2X.
 - Components should be designed to be external on CDN - and (CSS) FW agnostic: A FW should not style inside the component.
 Use YIELD if needed.

+## Effects and animation:
+- Avoid @keyframes or animation in CSS/SASS.
+Instead use GSAP or other .js libs

 ## Recommended workflow:
 0. Mock up with CSS from CDN